Resolving disputes

 We won't become involved if your concern is about a decision made by the officers of the charity that is within the law or within the rules of the charity.
 Also, we cannot overrule a decision, including deciding policy, made by officers that is within their powers to make, simply because others do not agree with it.

-Deciding policy is a key part of officers' freedoms and responsibilities and may include:
+Deciding policy is a key part of officers' responsibilities and may include:

 • seeking resolution to the dispute, including differences of opinion over spiritual or doctrinal matters, within religious or other belief-based charities